The Swift-Hohenberg equation on conic manifolds: The Swift-Hohenberg equation on manifolds with conical singularities

-As pointed out in the proof of the above theorem, more precise information about the asymptotic behavior of the solution close to the singularity is obtained by the embedding \eqref{embmaxreg} combined with \eqref{int} and Lemma \ref{lemma1}.
-Namely, we have the following.
+Space asymptotics for the solution $u$ of Theorem \ref{Tshort} close to the singularity are provided by \eqref{DD22}, where the interplay with the local geometry can be seen.
+In addition, we have the following.